 So I feel it is up to the rider to be prepared, be skilled at avoidance and emergency braking.
 To place themselves in a way to always be drawing attention to themselves and be ready to avoid some car at any moment.

 I do think you can make yourself harder to see.
 All black on tar background at a distance is harder for me to see as my eyesight ages.
 The most noticeable thing for me when looking at different riders is how much a white helmet stands out compared to dark ones.
 I ride in a lot of tunnels in Japan and I noticed bikes are hard to see from behind, these modern tail lights are tiny.
 Gear with reflective piping or panniers with reflectors stand out.
 I don’t think either or a white helmet will save you but I concede it is possible to make yourself harder to be seen.
 And so the debate rages on.

 Original post below:

 I received an email from a Motorcycle Paradise reader recently who has been injured when an elderly driver pulled out in front of him.

 His headlight was on and his motorcycle was brightly coloured yet the driver apparently didn’t see him.
 He is in hospital now and wrote one handed to tell me his story and urge riders to be more visible which got me reading what studies exist on this.

 The Minnesota Motorcycle Safety Centre has a lot of ride safe type info.
 I decided to revisit their site which I came across a few years ago remembering it had some information about being visible to drivers.

-There are 20 things listed that a rider can do to make themselves more visible and information on each about how effective it actually is.
-Headlights on during daytime which I tend to rely on rates rather poorly.
+There are 20 things listed that a rider can do to make themselves more visible and information on each about how effective it is.
+Headlights on during daytime which guys tend to rely on rates rather poorly.
 Additionally each item has a number of points attached to it and they suggest a rider should aspire towards 10 points to always have good visibility to other vehicles.